Yummypets/YPImagePicker/README.md

 ## Original Project & Author

-This project has been first inspired by [Fusuma](https://github.com/ytakzk/Fusuma) Considering the big code, design changes and all the additional features added along the way, this moved form a fork to a standalone separate repo, also for discoverability purposes.
+This project has been first inspired by [Fusuma](https://github.com/ytakzk/Fusuma) Considering the big code, design changes, and all the additional features added along the way, this moved from a fork to a standalone separate repo, also for discoverability purposes.
 Original Fusuma author is [ytakz](http://ytakzk.me)

 ## Core Team